Watch CBS News

 Qazizada, who declined to give his full first name for this article to protect family members still in Afghanistan, said more than 60 people, including 48 women and children, were stranded at the camp with him — all facing an uncertain future three years after their escape.

-He said family members of Ghani's helicopter pilot and personal security detail were still hiding in Afghanistan.
+He said family members of one of Ghani's helicopter pilots, and of family members of the former president's personal security team, were still hiding in Afghanistan.

 "Every time their kids ask when you come home, we can't hold back our tears," Qazizada said.
 "The mental situation of women and children in the camp and in Afghanistan is very dire.
 Some are even contemplating suicide to end their suffering, but we try to give them hope."